fonglh/announcements/readme.txt

 Easily create an announcements news ticker on your website.
 Put up new announcements just like how you would put up a blog post.
 Use the [announcements] shortcode to display all your announcements in a page or post.

+Customize the look of your ticker from the WordPress administration screens.
+An options page allows you to change the colours and size.

 == Installation ==